nunojsmonteiro/nunojsmonteiro/README.md

 ![Black Illustration Digital Marketing Linkedin Article Cover Image (6)](https://github.com/nunojsmonteiro/nunojsmonteiro/assets/132381549/d592b53b-b087-46e9-bd09-78f29be5ae06)

-# Hi there 👋, I'm Nuno Santos Monteiro
+# Hi there 👋, I'm Nuno Monteiro
 I'm Nuno from Portugal and I just started this adventure in the web development in 2023.
 I worked in Sales before but decided to study a bootcamp for this switch.
 I'm really into to learn more about React and TypeScript

 #### Frontend